qw3rtych/patterns/README.md

 # patterns
 ## Creational patterns
-//These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.
+_These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code._

     * Singleton
     * Builder